sagrawalx/sagrawalx.github.io/mehfil/index.md

 # Overview

-The Hindi-Urdu Mehfil is an *adabī aḍḍā* of sorts, a gathering for anyone <del>in the Colorado Springs area</del>* with an interest in Hindi-Urdu[^name] linguistics, literature, music, film, etc. In particular, Urdu-Hindi learners are very welcome to participate.
+We're an *adabī aḍḍā* of sorts, a gathering of people <del>in the Colorado Springs area</del>* with an interest in Hindi-Urdu[^name] linguistics, literature, music, film, etc. Everyone interested in these sorts of things is welcome to participate: we span the spectrum from native speakers to learners.
 If you'd like to be on the mailing list, send me an email at  <span class="email" data-localpart="sagrawal" data-domain="coloradocollege.edu"></span> to let me know!

 * Here's an [ongoing list of generic resources](resources).
 Resources specific to particular topics are listed in the calendar below.
 * If you have a topic in mind that you'd like to discuss during one of our meetings, please let me know and I'll add it to our calendar!